systematic-magic/AgingPubMed/research_papers_pdf.rst

 5.6.
 Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after "email:.
 If there are a few emails, then check that those are divided by comma (,).

 5.7.
-Check that there is no punctuation mark at the end of the last email
+Check that there is no punctuation mark at the end of the last email.

 .. image:: /_static/correspndence_to.png